Burnt Weeny Sandwich: Album information

-The album was essentially a 'posthumous' Mothers release, having been issued after Frank Zappa dissolved the band.
+The album was essentially a 'posthumous' Mothers release, having been issued after Frank Zappa dissolved the original band.

-Ian Underwood's contributions are significant on this album.
-Like its counterpart Weasels Ripped My Flesh, this comprises tracks from the Mothers vault that were not previously released.
-Whereas Weasels mostly showcases the Mothers in a live setting, much of Burnt Weeny Sandwich features studio work and structured Zappa compositions, like the centerpiece of the album, "Little House I Used to Live In", which consists of several movements and employs compound meters such as 11/8 with overlaid melodies in 6/8 and 4/4.
-The ending section of "Little House" features an organ solo played by Zappa with the band at Whitney Studios in Glendale, California.
+Ian Underwood's contributions are significant here.
+Like its 1970 counterpart Weasels Ripped My Flesh, this album comprises tracks from the Mothers vault that were not previously released.
+Whereas Weasels mostly showcases the Mothers in a live setting, much of Burnt Weeny Sandwich features studio work and structured Zappa compositions.

 The guitar solo portion of the "Theme from Burnt Weeny Sandwich" is an outtake from an unused extended version of "Lonely Little Girl" from the 1967 sessions for the We're Only in It for the Money LP.
 Zappa and Art Tripp later added multiple percussion overdubs for the released version (The source recordings for the percussion overdubs were issued in 2012 on the posthumous Zappa release Finer Moments under the title "Enigmas 1–5").

-"Igor's Boogie" is a reference to a major Zappa influence, composer Igor Stravinsky.
+"Igor's Boogie", which appears in two parts or "phases", is a reference to a major Zappa influence, composer Igor Stravinsky.

+On side two, the centerpiece of the album, "Little House I Used to Live In" is a composite of several distinct sections recorded in different locations.
+It employs compound meters such as 11/8 with overlaid melodies in 6/8 and 4/4.
+The ending of this song features an organ solo played by Zappa with the band at Whitney Studios in Glendale, California.
+This is immediately followed by Zappa speaking to the audience at a concert in London, England, and gives the impression that the entire ending section is a live recording.

 Cal Schenkel has noted that his unique cover art for Burnt Weeny Sandwich was originally commissioned for the cover of an Eric Dolphy release.

 The piano introduction of "Little House I Used to Live in" appears in Yvar Mikhashoff's four CD set "Yvar Mikhashoff's Panorama of American Piano Music".